Strategies to beat the heat in the saddle

 2. Sun shirts keep the sun off your skin and wick away moisture so the body stays cooler

 It might seem a bit odd to go with long sleeves instead of a tank top when you’re trying to stay cool. but after trying out my first moisture-wicking sun shirt this summer I’m hooked.
 They keep the sun from heating up your skin and are vented to still wick away moisture so you actually feel cooler wearing them than going sleeveless.
-If you like the tailored look I’d check out these from Noble Outfitters or if your up for a looser fit Aftco is the way to go.
+If you like the tailored look I’d check out these or if your up for a looser fit Aftco is the way to go.